ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 cannot easily express constraints on complex cost types, e.g., the Path Vector cost type defined in this document.

-In practice, developing a language for general-purpose boolean tests can be complex and is likely to be a duplicated work.
-Thus, it is worth looking into the direction of integrating existing well-developed query languages, e.g., XQuery and JSONiq, or their subset with ALTO.
+In practice, developing a bespoke language for general-purpose boolean tests can be a complex undertaking, and it is conceivable that there are some existing implementations already (the authors have not done an exhaustive search to determine whether there are such implementations).
+One avenue to develop such a language may be to explore extending current query languages like XQuery
+{{XQuery}} or JSONiq {{JSONiq}} and integrating these with ALTO.

 Filtering the Path Vector results or developing a more sophisticated filtering mechanism is beyond the scope of this document.

-## General Multipart Resources Query ##
+## General Multi-Resource Query ##

-Querying multiple ALTO information resources continuously MAY be a general requirement.
-And the coming issues like inefficiency and inconsistency are also general.
-There is no standard solving these issues yet.
-So we need some approach to make the ALTO client request the compound ALTO information resources in a single query.
+Querying multiple ALTO information resources continuously is a general requirement.
+Enabling such a capability, however, must address the general issues like efficiency and consistency.
+The incremental update extension
+{{RFC8895}} supports submitting multiple queries in a single request, and allows flexible control over the queries.
+However, it does not cover the case introduced in this document where multiple resources are needed for a single request.

+This extension gives an example of using a multipart message to encode two specific ALTO information resources: a filtered cost map or an endpoint cost map, and a property map.
+By packing multiple resources in a single response, the implication is that servers may proactively push related information resources to clients.

+Thus, it is worth looking into the direction of extending the SSE mechanism as used in the incremental update extension {{RFC8895}}, or upgrading to HTTP/2
+{{RFC7540}} and HTTP/3 {{I-D.ietf-quic-http}}, which provides the ability to
+multiplex queries and to allow servers proactively send related information resources.

+Defining a general multi-resource query mechanism is out of the scope of this document.

 # Security Considerations {#Security}